 ** Steven Spielberg said it himself in behind-the-scenes interviews, "the search for the father is the search for the Grail".

 * Indy hates his father because he was never there for him growing up, because he was working on his grail diary.
 But as an adult, despite his PapaWolf reputation from [[Film/IndianaJonesandTheTempleOfDoom the previous film]], [[NotSoDifferent Indy's never there for his children either!]]
 As a professor, he has dozens of students wanting to speak with him about his stacks of ungraded exams and papers and numerous phone messages, because he was focused on his own pursuits, such as the Cross of Coronado.
+And even in his adventuring life, he apparently sent his KidSidekick Short Round to boarding school and seldom if ever saw him again.

 ** Er, Indy had no idea he ''had'' any children.